Ryu Si-won

 Ryu Si-won (Korean: 류시원; Hanja: 柳時元; born 6 October 1972) is a South Korean actor and singer.
 After he made his debut in the KBS drama Feeling in 1994, Ryu pursued a singing career.
-He was convicted of stalking his wife (now ex wife) in 2013.

 Early life

 Ryu was born in Andong, North Gyeongsang Province, South Korea.
-He is from the Pungsan Ryu clan and is the 13th-generation descendant of Joseon Dynasty prime minister Yu Seong-ryong.
+He is from the Pungsan Ryu clan and is the 13th-generation descendant of Joseon Dynasty prime minister Ryu Sŏngnyong.